 MacKenzie Falls is the most popular waterfall in the Grampians due to its height, its reliable flow and its relative ease of access close to the Northern Grampians Road.

 To reach the falls from the car park it is a steep walk down to the viewing area at the base of the falls.
 There are dozens of steps to negotiate.
-The last time I went

-track has since been repaired.
 When I visited you could stop at the viewing platform adjacent to the base of the falls, or hop down and wander around the edge of the pool to see

 the falls from directly in front.
 Expect a fair bit of spray down here on a windy day.